About

 file.sync = true

-print "[parent] Obtain file descriptor (with all capabilities)", "\n"
+print "[parent] Obtain file descriptor (with full capabilities)", "\n"

 fork do